 Set up Jira integration in Endor Labs

-Endor Labs integrates with Jira Cloud to automatically create tickets in your projects when configured policies are violated, streamlining your organization’s security workflow.
+Endor Labs integrates with Jira Cloud to automatically create tickets in your projects when it detects a violation of configured policies, streamlining your organization’s security workflow.
+See Jira integration with Endor Labs for more information.Track findings in Jira

 A finding is a security vulnerability in your source code.
 When Endor Labs scans a project, it analyzes its dependencies, which are the software packages the project relies on and generates findings.
-A package version is a specific release of a dependency, identified by a version number (for example, jwx v1.0.5
+A package version is a specific release of a dependency, identified by a version number (for example,jwx v1.0.5).

 - Task